 As part of our liberal arts approach to the exploration of journalism, students will take discussion-based classes on the humanities, arts, culture, social events, history, and more while learning skills to produce their own newspaper.
 Students will have the chance to witness journalists in action as they tour major news organizations, such as The New York Times, Huffington Post and Bloomberg; cover a professional sports event; cover news events in the Princeton area; produce digital content; attend a film or theatre production; conduct an investigative report; author a group blog; and report, write, edit, and design their own newspaper, The Princeton Summer Journal, which will be published on the program's last day.

 In addition to introducing students to the multifaceted world of journalism, PSJP is designed to prepare participants for what awaits them in a four-year college experience.
 We immerse students in a residential experience at one of the best colleges in the country.
 Participants live in dorms, eat in dining halls, tour campus, and attend lectures led by Princeton professors and campus-life staff.
 Throughout the summer, they also attend seminars on every aspect of the college admissions process, including writing personal narratives, choosing the best fit college, and understanding how applications are evaluated, and meet with colleges admissions representatives.
 These help set students up for success as they begin submitting components of their college applications.

-All costs to attend the summer program, including air or ground transportation to and from campus, housing, meals, technology, and resources, are covered by the program.
+All costs to attend the residential summer institute, including air or ground transportation to and from campus, housing, meals, and equipment for assignments, are covered by the program.
 PSJP does not provide technology during the virtual portion of the program but will work with students to address barriers to participating to the best of our ability.